Rooming house operator entry rights and responsibilities

 A rooming house operator can enter a room to do a general inspection to make sure the room is in good condition.
 They must give the resident at least 48 hours’ written notice before they do.
 A general inspection is only allowed once every four weeks.

-A rooming house operator (or their agent) can enter a room for any of the following reasons, but they must give the resident at least 24 hours’ written notice before they do.
+A rooming house operator (or their agent) must give the resident at least 24 hours’ written notice before they can enter a room for any of the following reasons:

 Giving notice of entry

 The rooming house operator or their agent must give the resident notice that they will enter their room.
-The notice must be in writing and state the reason for entry.
-Operators must use the Notice to resident/s of a rooming house (Word, 787KB)
+Operators must give written notice using the Notice to resident/s of a rooming house (Word, 787KB) They must state the reason for entry in the notice.

 Delivering a notice